sasanarakkha/study-tools/sbs-pali-english-vocab.md

 # Updating existing deck with keeping statistic

 usually it is enough just to double-click on the downloaded file SBS Pāli-English Vocab.apkg, and it will update in your Anki.
-Only you need to [remove duplicated words](https://github.com/sasanarakkha/study-tools/blob/main/Anki_Decks/SBS_P%C4%81li-English_Vocab/SBS_P%C4%81li-English_Vocab.md#removing-duplicated-words)
+Only you need to [remove duplicated words](https://sasanarakkha.github.io/study-tools/test.html)

 # Another method of updating

 If you have a problem with updating, you can use the following method:

-- download the latest csv file [here.](https://github.com/sasanarakkha/study-tools/raw/main/Anki_Decks/SBS_P%C4%81li-English_Vocab/sbs-pd.csv) In the opened window you need to **right-click** and **save as** sbs-pd.csv.
+- download the latest csv file [here.](https://github.com/sasanarakkha/study-tools/releases/latest/download/sbs-pd.csv)

 - in the Anki click on **File - Import**